On this page:

 - Will previous study or other debts affect my eligibility?

 - How do I repay my VET FEE‑HELP loan?

 - How much will my loan/debt be?

 - Need more information?

-VET FEE-HELP is available to assist eligible students studying higher level vocational education and training (VET) qualifications to pay their tuition fees.
-Higher level VET qualifications are at the diploma level and above; VET FEE‑HELP is not available for certificate level courses.
+VET FEE‑HELP is available to assist eligible students studying higher level vocational education and training (VET) qualifications to pay their tuition fees.
+Higher level VET qualifications are at the diploma level and above.
+For a trial period, VET FEE‑HELP will also be available for a limited number of certificate IV qualifications.
 VET FEE‑HELP can be used to pay all or part of an eligible student’s tuition fees, but cannot be used for additional study costs such as accommodation or text books.

 Am I eligible for VET FEE‑HELP?

 You are eligible for VET FEE‑HELP if you:

 - are a New Zealand Special Category Visa holder who meets long-term residency requirements; or

 - are a permanent humanitarian visa holder (resident in Australia for the duration of the unit);AND